ME-ICA/tedana/CONTRIBUTING.md

 ### 5. Test your changes

-You can run style checks by running the following,
+You can run style checks by running the following:
 ```
 flake8 $TEDANADIR/tedana
 ```

-and unit/integration tests by running `pytest`.
+and unit/integration tests by running `pytest` (more details below).
 If you know a file will test your change, you can run only that test.
 Alternatively, running all unit tests is relatively quick and should be fairly comprehensive.
 Running all `pytest` tests will be useful for pre-pushing checks.